On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-Consequently, by Lemma~\ref{decreasing_sequence}, Corollary~\ref{corollary_singleton}, and the finiteness of the number of transition points, a sufficiently small value of $\delta$ allows us to decide whether $\bar{\epsilon}$ belongs to a nonlinearity interval, or it is a singleton invariancy set at which conditions~\eqref{liminf_optimal_condition} fail to hold.
-Note that the later case would not necessarily lead to the existence of a transition point, see e.g.,~\cite[problem (10)]{HMTT19} which can be indeed represented as a parametric SOCO problem.
+Consequently, by Theorem~\ref{semi_algebraic_finiteness} and Corollary~\ref{corollary_singleton}, a positive sufficiently small $\delta$ allows us to decide whether $\bar{\epsilon}$ belongs to a nonlinearity interval, or it is a singleton invariancy set at which the optimal set mapping fails to be continuous.
+Note that the later case would not necessarily lead to the existence of a transition point, as demonstrated by problem~\eqref{SOCO_counterexample}.